h0ethan04/interpreter/README.md

 `SUB X Y`

-Subtraction can be performed between any of the following combinations:
+Subtraction can be performed between any of the following combinations of types:

 int - int; int - double; double - int; double - double